weihungtseng/program-juncture/README.md

 Similar to the image viewer, map zooming is controlled using the buttons located in the top-left corner of the map viewer.
 Panning is performed with the keyboard arrow keys or by mouse click-and-drag.``

-## Implement : ALA Annual Conference 2023 - Poste
+## Implement : ALA Annual Conference 2023 - Poster
 <style>
     .textColor1 {
         color: #0D00C0;